jithinjoy913/mood-v/README.md

 # Mood Verse

-A modern web application that analyzes your mood using TensorFlow.js face detection and provides personalized recommendations for music, movies, and activities.
+A modern web application that analyzes your mood using face-api.js for face detection and provides personalized recommendations for music, movies, and activities.

 ## Features

-- Real-time face detection using TensorFlow.js
+- Real-time face detection using face-api.js
 - Mood analysis and personalized recommendations
 - Firebase authentication
 - Interactive mood quiz